farzad528/personal-website/app/data/about.md

 - I drew a family tree and have a very, very, very, distant connection to Freddie Mercury.
 - I got slapped in the face by a monkey.
+- I got tricked into eating a Ghost Pepper and didn't find it spicy. #BringOnTheHeat
 - I added this page because so many people complained that my site was just a resume.

 #### I dream of